Cheap things to do in NYC

 • Things to do

-New York’s shiny (and controversial) neighborhood, Hudson Yards has a handful of attractions like a one-million-square-foot retail center with over 100 places to go shopping in NYC, new mouthwatering restaurants, a five-acre smart park and The Vessel.
-You can also see the High Line from a totally new perspective, 1200 feet in the air, from The Edge.
+New York’s shiny (and continuously controversial) neighborhood (real estate development), Hudson Yards has a handful of attractions like a one-million-square-foot retail center with dozens of stores to shop in, a wide range of restaurants, a five-acre smart park and the famous Thomas Heatherwick sculpture, Vessel.
+You can also see the High Line from a totally new perspective, 1200 feet in the air, from the Edge.

 Looking for more fun in the area?